 Mission San Francisco de Asis Layout, Floor Plan, Buildings and Grounds

-From 1776 to 1788, four different churches were built, each one torn down because it stood on good soil for farming, and good farm land was scarce.
+From 1776 to 1788, four churches were built.
+Each one was torn down because it stood on good soil for farming, and good farmland was scarce.
 By 1781, the mission settled at its current location, and a wing of the quadrangle was finished.

-Inside the chapel, the current tile floor was originally dirt, and there were no seats, but otherwise little has been altered since 1791.
-The decoration on the ceiling is repainted in the original design, which is taken from the design of the Ohlone men's face paint.
+Inside the chapel, the current tile floor was originally dirt, and there were no seats, but otherwise little has changed since 1791.
+The decoration on the ceiling is repainted in the original design.
 The walls were originally painted with designs, too, but they were painted over in the 1950s.
-On the right wall is a large nineteenth century canvas painting that was once placed in front of the church every year during Easter week.
+On the right wall is a large nineteenth-century canvas painting that was once moved to the front of the church every year during Easter week.

-The altars are all top quality Mexican art.
-The reredos came from San Blas, Mexico in 1796, and the two side altars, also made in Mexico, were brought to the mission in 1810.
-The mission's three bells were cast in Mexico in the 1790s and honor saints Joseph, Francis and Martin.
+reredos came from San Blas, Mexico in 1796.
+The two side altars, also made in Mexico, were brought to the mission in 1810.
+The mission's three bells were cast in Mexico in the 1790s and honor saints Joseph, Francis, and Martin.
 The fonts set into the back walls are plates imported from China by way of the Philippines.

-After the mission survived the 1906 earthquake, the wooden trusses were paralleled with steel to strengthen it.
+After the mission survived the 1906 earthquake, steel was added to the wooden trusses to strengthen them.
 The historic structure faced its biggest challenge in the late 1990s when wood-eating beetles threatened to destroy it bite by bite.
-However, through extensive efforts by the mission staff and scientists, the beetles were killed and the mission was saved.
+However, through extensive efforts by the mission staff and scientists, the beetles were killed, and the mission was saved.